chuyuanli/non-lexical-markers-scz-conv/README.md

-# Investigating non lexical markers of the language of schizophrenia inspontaneous conversations
+# Investigating non lexical markers of the language of schizophrenia in spontaneous conversations

-This is the source code for the paper "Investigating non lexical markers of the language of schizophrenia inspontaneous conversations" (CODI 2021, EMNLP workshop).
+This is the source code for the paper "Investigating non lexical markers of the language of schizophrenia in spontaneous conversations" (CODI 2021, EMNLP workshop).

 ### Dataset SLAM
 Due to the confidentiality of dataset, we don't release the data publically.